traceysaada/week-9-professional-readme-generator/generatedReadme.md

 ## Installation Details

-How to install: to answer all questions to generate a new ReadMe
+How to install: to answer all questions to generate a new readme

 ## Usage Details

-How to use: It will create a good ReadMe for the user to use
+How to use: it will create a good readme for the user to use

 ## Contributing

-How does this application Function: By using node & npm
+How does this application Function: by using node & npm

 ## Test Details

-How is this application used: By answering all the prompted questions
+How is this application used: by answering all the prompted questions

 *Questions